Man arrested for death threats against Muslim US lawmaker

-A New York man is in custody after US federal authorities allege he made death threats against Congresswoman Ilhan Omar, a Democrat who is among the first of two Muslim women to serve in Congress.
+NEW YORK - A New York man is in custody after U.S, federal authorities allege he made death threats against Congresswoman Ilhan Omar, a Democrat who is among the first of two Muslim women to serve in Congress.

+Patrick Carlineo, 55, of Addison, was arrested Friday and charged by criminal complaint with threatening to assault and murder a United States official, according to the Elmira Star-Gazette.

 On March 21, a staff member in Omar’s office received a phone call from an individual, eventually identified as Carlineo, allegedly stated to the staff member, “Do you work for the Muslim Brotherhood?
 Why are you working for her, she’s an (expletive) terrorist.
 I’ll put a bullet in her (expletive) skull.”